IMA World Health In concert with Corus International

 Corus International’s country portfolio in Tanzania has worked alongside the Tanzanian government, donors, and a variety of local and international partners since 1997.
 Programs reach marginalized communities through increasing access to quality health services.
 Central to its health system strengthening programming, IMA World Health in collaboration with the Tanzania Ministry of Health promotes an emphasis on nutrition services and healthy behaviors to reduce malnutrition, improve population life spans, and reduce out-of-pocket health costs.
 The portfolio includes a focus on sustainable development assistance in nutrition, maternal and child health, and neglected tropical diseases activities and operates out of Dar es Salaam.

-About the Job: IMA World Health is seeking a Finance and Administration Director to lead the monitoring of an anticipated USAID-funded Regional Multi-Sectoral Nutrition activity in Tanzania (Njombe, Iringa, Rukwa, Songwe, and Kigoma).
+About The Job: IMA World Health is seeking a Deputy Chief of Party (DCOP) to lead the operationalization of an anticipated USAID-funded Regional Multi-Sectoral Nutrition activity in Tanzania (Njombe, Iringa, Rukwa, Songwe, and Kigoma).
 The 5-year project with focus on 1) increasing coverage of quality nutrition services at health facilities and within communities; 2) improving consumption of safe, nutritious foods; and 3) increasing capacity of district level councils to utilize data, plan, budget and deliver quality nutrition services.

 The position will be based in Dar es Salaam, Tanzania and will report to Chief of Party.
 Actual hiring is contingent upon signed agreement and USAID approval.
 Tanzanian nationals are highly encouraged to apply.